okTurtles/dnschain/docs/setting-up-dnschain-namecoin-powerdns-server_ubuntu.md

 This is a *how-to* for setting up a [DNSChain](https://github.com/okTurtles/dnschain") server running on [Ubuntu 14.04 LTS](https://www.ubuntu.org).
 It will run <nobr>PowerDNS</nobr> recursor, issuing DNS queries for `.com` and `.net` domains as you would expect, but consulting the local Namecoin blockchain to resolve `.bit` domains.

+Note: some of the examples here might use expired domains, so it's best to test domain resolution on a domain that you personally registered on Namecoin's blockchain.

 Start with a fresh copy of Ubuntu 14.04 LTS.

 ## Install Namecoin